MarkStrickland562/EventPlannerReact/README.md

 This project is a re-development of an Angular-based project that was itself a redevelopment of a C#-based team project from the Epicodus C# class called *eHappenings*.
 The C# code was converted to javascript and Angular and the C# Model/View/Controller structure was converted to the Angular Model/View/Component structure.
 Then for this project, the Angular and Typescript code was converted to React and JSX.
 Much of the styling has been kept from the C# project and credit for the styling goes to Clara Munro and Micaela Jawor.
 Credit for the format of this README largely goes to Shawn Lunsford.

+The development process in React versus Angular seems more straightforward.
+More componentized.
+Somewhat gentler learning curve.

 ## Notes

 * Understanding how and when styling gets applied can be challenging.